webuhu/elixir_nix_example/README.md

 By using Nix, beside Nix nothing else needs to be installed manually.

 **Windows**
-Recommended to run the setup, also using Nix, within a Linux Virtual Machine or using WSL 2.
+Recommended also using Nix within a Linux Virtual Machine or WSL 2.

 ### Manual Setup

-For maintaining simplicity, instructions for a manual setup isn't part of the documentation.
+For maintaining simplicity, instructions for a manual setup isn't part of this readme.
 Anyway, required dependencies:

 - [Elixir](https://elixir-lang.org) (& [Erlang](https://www.erlang.org))